 Try your hand at this Scoutmaster Dessert Cook-off!
-This competition is held on Wednesday during the campsite dinner program.
+This competition is held on Wednesday.
+Please bring your dish to the kitchen prior to the start of the dinner meal service.
 Your dish will be judged on creativity, taste and originality by a panel of staff dessert experts!
 The winning dish will be announced at the Friday Court of Honor with the winning chef receiving a special prize.